5 Things to Consider Before Filing for Divorce

 Will you have to pay alimony or child support?
 For how long will you have to pay and how soon will you have to pay?
 An experienced divorce attorney can give you an estimate of the likelihood of these obligations.
 Each case is unique because each client’s situation is unique.
 One client lives in a home gifted by his or her parents; will their spouse receive one half?
 Another client lives with a spouse who has battled addiction issues; will he or she receive regular parenting time?
 To first file for divorce without the necessary safeguarding of your assets and your children’s future is a difficult and harmful way to navigate this chapter of your life.
 Even if your attorney delivers bad news, you will do better when you are prepared for a bad ruling.

-4. Do Not Move out of the House Without Talking to an Attorney.
+4. Do Not Move Out of the House Without Talking to an Attorney.

 It is difficult or impossible to argue to a judge that you want 50/50 custody if you moved out of the family home, into a different school district and have not daily cared for your children for some time.
 If you want to consider ownership of the home after the divorce, your argument to have the house awarded to you will seem illogical to the judge when you have abandoned that home.